dktoao/ubuntu-pyserver/README.md

-Ubuntu14LTS-SciServer
+ubuntu-pyserver
 =====================

-_Fabric file for the deployment of a personal, fully capable, scientific web server on an Ubuntu 14.04 LTS machine._
+_Fabric file for the deployment of a personal, fully capable, web server on an with Ubuntu LTS linux distro._

 ## USE
-1. Insure that you have a public ssh key at ~/.ssh/id\_rsa.pub
+1. Insure that you have a public ssh key at ~/.ssh/
 2. Make a copy of deploy\_settings\_template.py in deploy\_settings.py and put in the appropriate server settings
 3. Install the requirements listed below
 4. run "fab full\_setup" to setup server